ADVAIT135/IBM-DATA-SCIENCE/README.md

 ## License

-Add a `LICENSE` file to define the repository license.
-If you don't have one yet, consider MIT or Apache-2.0 for permissive licensing.
-Example placeholder:
 ```
-This project is provided under the terms of the MIT License.
+This project is provided under the terms of the GPL-3.0 license.
 See the LICENSE file for details.
 ```

 ---